atheiman/django-reviews/README.md

 # django-reviews

-A simple to use app and framework for user submitted reviews of objects by utilizing `django.contrib.contenttypes.
+A simple to use app and framework for user submitted reviews of objects utilizing `django.contrib.contenttypes`.